A computational medical XR discipline: CMXR in the post-pandemic era

-Covid-19 has forever accelerated advances in this field and elevated these spatial computing technologies from a mere “nice to have” to a “must have” for the roughly 3000 medical schools worldwide, the 8400 medical device companies and the 600 surgical training centers, that were all challenged by covid-19 lockdowns.
-The use of medical VR training is now a new reality and part of the “quiet revolution”, as termed in a recent Accenture industry report \cite{AccentureNewReality}, where enterprise VR vastly outnumbers consumer VR applications.
-Furthermore, healthcare professionals have now acknowledged that training simulators are the number one immediate application of VR/AR in healthcare \cite{InsiderIntelligence}.
-The forefront of this revolution is the unexpected new insight that “the rising demand for virtual training across industries drives the VR market”, a $15B market in 2020, expected to grow to $57B, as was also recently reported \cite{GrandViewResearch}.
+Covid-19 has forever accelerated advances in this field and elevated spatial computing technologies from an optional luxury to indispensable necessity for the roughly 3000 medical schools worldwide, the 8400 medical device companies and the 600 surgical training centers, that were all challenged by covid-19 lockdowns.
+The integration of medical XR training in medical curricula has become a new norm confirming the recent Accenture industry report \cite{AccentureNewReality}, refered to as the “quiet revolution”, where enterprise VR vastly outnumbers consumer VR applications.
+Furthermore, healthcare professionals have now acknowledged that training simulators are the number one immediate application of computational XR in healthcare \cite{InsiderIntelligence}.
+The forefront of this revolution is the unexpected new insight that “the rising demand for virtual training across industries drives the VR market”, a \$15B market in 2020, expected to grow to \$57B, as was also recently reported \cite{GrandViewResearch}.

-However, the looming question is: \emph{who is going to “VRify”(translate into VR) the 400+ basic medical procedures and their countless variations?}
+However, the looming question is: \emph{who is going to “XR-ify”(translate into XR) the 400+ basic medical procedures and their countless variations?}